rubysash/hexgame/README.md

 - ✅ Comprehensive UI with multiple information panels
 - ✅ Unicode symbol support for settlement display

-### Planned Features
-- 🔄 GURPS rule integration for movement and exploration
-- 🔄 AI-generated descriptions and narratives
-- 🔄 Encounter system with terrain-based tables
-- 🔄 NPC and creature lifecycle management
-- 🔄 Media support (images and audio) in hex editor
-- 🔄 Campaign timeline and world events

 ## Getting Started

 1. **Install Dependencies**: Ensure pygame and tkinter are installed